scc-digitalhub/docs/user/docs/scenarios/ml/intro.md

-# Generic ML scenario introduction
+# Custom ML scenario introduction

 This scenario provides a quick overview of developing and deploying generic machine learning applications using the functionalities of the platform.
+For this purpose, we use ML algorithms for the time series management provided by the [Darts](https://unit8co.github.io/darts/) framework.

 The resulting edited notebook, as well as a file for the function we will create, are available in the `documentation/examples/ml` path within the repository of this documentation.

-We will prepare data, train a generic model and expose it as a service.
+We will train a generic model and expose it as a service.
 Access Jupyter from your Coder instance and create a new notebook.

 ## Set-up